UniversalRobots/Universal_Robots_ROS_Driver/ur_robot_driver/doc/ROS_INTERFACE.md

 ##### servoj_gain (Required)

-Specify lookahead time for servoing to position in joint space.
-A longer lookahead time can smooth the trajectory.
+Specify gain for servoing to position in joint space.
+A higher gain can sharpen the trajectory.

 ##### servoj_lookahead_time (Required)